 - Waste tonnages are added to obtain totals by category and for our entire UK operations.

 - We used this calculation method for 93% of the waste products (by weight) from our own operations – in our depots and within our stores.

 - The remaining 7% of waste by weight (equivalent to 8% of total units wasted; down from 16% in the FY 2015/16 due to the addition of bakery weights data) occurs in products for which a weight is not available (this could include items such as baguettes in our bakery or food in our deli counters) or where the weight provided is not correct.

 - The following steps are taken to select the best estimate for product contents weights:

 - Product content weights are checked category by category and are marked as requiring adjustment where the content weight is missing or if it is high or low compared to the category average.

-- If adjustment is required, packaged weights are selected where available and if appropriate according to expert judgement.
+- If an adjustment is required, packaged weights are selected where available and if appropriate per expert judgement.

 - For the Bakery category, primary data collection was necessary to obtain average weights for several sub-groups.

 To minimise the risk associated with such estimates, categories with the largest number of waste items are prioritised and checked in more detail as these have the greatest impact on the total waste.

 In addition, within each category, the products with the highest number of wasted units are checked manually one-by-one as these can also have a significant impact on the total waste tonnage.
 Items using self-scan weights are also checked to ensure that items with heavy packaging are not allocated these weights, for example wine bottles.